rollkit/docs/docs/tutorials/building-and-deploying-a-rollup.md

 # Building a Rollup and Testnet Deployment

-The following tutorials will help you get started building Cosmos-SDK and EVM applications that connect to Celestia's Data Availability Layer via Rollkit to Mocha testnet or Arabica devnet.
+The following tutorials will help you get started building Cosmos-SDK and EVM applications that connect to Celestia's data availability (DA) layer via Rollkit to Mocha testnet or Arabica devnet.
 We call those chains Sovereign Rollups.

 You can get started with the following tutorials: